spectralDNS/shenfun/docs/source/polarhelmholtz.rst

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

 :Authors: Mikael Mortensen (mikaem at math.uio.no)
-:Date: Apr 14, 2020
+:Date: Apr 15, 2020

 *Summary.* This is a demonstration of how the Python module `shenfun <https://github.com/spectralDNS/shenfun>`__ can be used to solve the
 Helmholtz equation on a circular disc, using polar coordinates.
-This demo is implemented in a single Python file `unitdisc_poisson.py <https://github.com/spectralDNS/shenfun/blob/master/demo/unitdisc_poisson.py>`__, and the numerical method is is described in more detail by J. Shen :cite:`shen3`.
+This demo is implemented in a single Python file `unitdisc_poisson.py <https://github.com/spectralDNS/shenfun/blob/master/demo/unitdisc_poisson.py>`__, and the numerical method is described in more detail by J. Shen :cite:`shen3`.

 .. _fig:helmholtz: